Iconic sites that connect you to the region's history and heritage.

 These two Italian style buildings served as a school for the better part of a century until 1977 and are now used as condominiums.

-One of Salem's earliest buildings, it originally served as a residence but was later used as slave quarters.
+One of Salem's earliest buildings, it originally served as a residence but was later used as living quarters for enslaved people.
 It was converted into a tobacco factory before becoming North Cross School following World War II.
 It now houses Olde Salem Furnishings.

 The home was built as trends moved away from Colonial architecture to a more flowery, creative style.
 Note the fan-type decorations and many spindles on the porch and cupola over the front bay window.

 South Broad was once Water Street - Salem's premier African American community.
-Former slaves bought lots in this area from their former owner's estate in 1868 and established the neighborhood.
+Former enslaved persons bought lots in this area from their former owner's estate in 1868 and established the neighborhood.
 First Baptist Church remains the pioneer church of Salem's black community.

 Built by W.D.E.
 Duval, this Victorian-era home has served as a private residence and business location in Salem for many years and features seven fireplaces and floors of white oak.